Welcome to the Hockey Speed Training guide. This is the complete guide to hockey speed and learning how to skate faster on the ice.

 - Have them perform as many sports as possible when they’re young

-- Strength training at a young age should first begin with body weight and can progressively move to training with loads around ages 12-14
+- Strength training at a young age should first begin with body weight and can progressively move to training with loads around the age of 14

 Once you understand movement in sports, you understand that it demands perfect timing and perfect execution to be one of the best.